akka/akka/akka-docs/src/main/paradox/stream/stream-refs.md

   A `SourceRef` is *by design* "single-shot". i.e. it may only be materialized once.
   This is in order to not complicate the mental model what materializing such value would mean.

-  By being single-shot, we always know what it means, and on top of those semantics offer a fan-out by emitting multiple `SourceRef`s which target the same `Source` that uses `Broadcast`.
-  This also allows for fine grained control how many streams a system can expect to be running at the same time, which is useful for capacity planning and "allowed number of concurrent streams limiting" of clients.
+  While stream refs are designed to be single shot, you may use them to mimic multicast scenarios, simply by starting a `Broadcast` stage once, and attaching multiple new streams to it, for each emitting a new stream ref.
+This way each output of the broadcast is by itself an unique single-shot reference, however they can all be powered using a single `Source` -- located before the `Broadcast` stage.
 @@@

-### Sink Refs - offering to receive streaming data
+### Sink Refs - offering to receive streaming data from a remote system

-The dual of source references are A @scala[@scaladoc[`SourceRef`](akka.stream.SinkRef)]@java[@javadoc[`SourceRef`](akka.stream.SinkRef)]s.
+The dual of @scala[@scaladoc[`SourceRef`](akka.stream.SinkRef)]@java[@javadoc[`SourceRef`](akka.stream.SinkRef)]s.

 They can be used to offer the other side the capability to send to the *origin* side data in a streaming, flow-controlled fashion.
 The origin here allocates a Sink, which could be as simple as a `Sink.foreach` or as advanced as a complex sink which streams the incoming data into various other systems (e.g. any of the Alpakka provided Sinks).